ak19qp/ICSME2023/README.md

 - Verify installation by typing in "perf" in the terminal.

 2. Firefox:
-- Install Python with the following command in terminal:\
+- Install Python with the following command in the terminal:\
   sudo apt-get install curl python3 python3-pip

-- Install Mercurial with the following command in terminal:\
+- Install Mercurial with the following command in the terminal:\
   python3 -m pip install --user mercurial

 - Test Mercurial with this command:\